-Sets a point at which the standard integrator extends the baseline, horizontally backward from the declared baseline point to this point.
+Baseline Sets a point at which the standard integrator extends the baseline, horizontally backwards backward from the declared baseline point to this point.

-Figure 30 Baseline backwards event
+Figure 29 Baseline backwards event

-Baseline hold

-A horizontal baseline is drawn at the height of the established baseline from where the baseline hold event is switched on until where the baseline hold event is switched off.

-Baseline next valley

-Sets a point at which the integrator resets the baseline at the next valley between peaks, and then cancels this function automatically.
+- Baseline hold A horizontal baseline is drawn at the height of the established baseline from where the baseline hold event is switched on until where the baseline hold event is switched off. - Baseline nextSets a point at which the integrator resets the baseline at the next valley between peaks, and then cancels this function automatically.